Reflections

 That said, this is exactly the kind of question that an assistant teacher is there for.
 They are experienced with the range of what students report, and they can respond in a way generic writing cannot.
 If something is troubling you, bring it to them.

 If you are experiencing clinical-level distress (dissociation, panic attacks, flashbacks, intrusive trauma responses, or anything that is interfering with your daily functioning), please also consult a qualified mental-health professional.
-See our safety guide for more on this.
+See our risks and safety guide and is Vipassana safe FAQ for more on this.

 What long-term practitioners tend to report